Redresses of the Type-9 Shuttle Cockpit

 The aft part of the ship is still clearly recognizable as the aft part of the Type-9 shuttle.
 It is also noteworthy that after not using it in "Bounty" the aft hatch is opened again.

-We get an impression of how the Malosian shuttle mock-up looks from outside (keeping in mind that it is just a mock-up also in-universe and does not have to match with a real shuttle).
-We can see that the mock-up is streamlined a bit like the Type-9 shuttle and has a characteristic aft section.
+We get an impression of how the Malosian shuttle mock-up looks from outside (keeping in mind that it is just a mock-up also in-universe and does not have to match with a real spacecraft).
+We can see that the design is streamlined a bit like the Type 9 and has a characteristic aft section.

 The schematics of the "real" Malosian shuttle have little in common with the Tellarite shuttle.
 The wings of the Malosian version are a lot wider, and the outer engines are far apart from the main hull.
 The whole ship appears very streamlined.
 The size and proportions of the cockpit are still similar to those of Alice.
 Just as in the appearances of "Alice", there are two engines on the port and starboard aft of the ship.
 In place of the hatch, however, there is one additional fifth central engine.
 This is not consistent with the interior set that clearly has an aft hatch.
 Because of the wing placement it is also hard to make out or to imagine where the lateral hatches may be located.
 So there are several discrepancies between the set that the Enterprise crew built and the graphic that is perhaps more closely based on a really existing Malosian ship.